-The Reserve Bank of India (RBI) mandates all lending organizations to check the CIBIL score of the borrower while evaluation and disbursing any loan.
+The Reserve Bank of India (RBI) mandates all lending organizations to check the CIBIL score of the borrower while evaluating and disbursing any loan.

 It is because of this reason; every lending organization has different parameters or checks and balances in place to judge whether or not to issue a particular loan to an individual.

-Therefore, this week we will discuss about CIBIL score, its importance and why is it instrumental to maintain a good CIBIL score to for any application of loan, be it home loan, or any other personal loan.
+Therefore, this week we will discuss the CIBIL score, its importance and why is it instrumental to maintain a good CIBIL score for any application for a loan, be it a home loan, or any other personal loan.

 The interpretation of this score is simple, meaning, the closer we get to 900, the better is our CIBIL score and thereby this enhances our chances of securing loans.

 CIBIL score is the first criterion set by banks and financial institutions, when reviewing the loan application process.
 Therefore, it becomes utmost important to get this score in place.

 Today, though CIBIL score lenders are able to differentiate between those who have honoured their obligations responsibly and those who have defaulted.
 Which means, they are able to gauge the potential prime borrowers vs. the sub-prime borrowers.

 Individuals who have managed their obligations appropriately build ‘reputational collateral’ with lenders.
 In turn, this reputational collateral may allow individuals to negotiate better terms with a lender.